aridjayarecipes/cutesrecipes.web.app/content/post/1782-how-to-make-super-quick-homemade-salmon-over-cooked-greens.md

 ##### The ingredients needed to make Salmon over cooked greens:

-1. Prepare 2 cups washed & chopped greens (I used arugula & baby spinach.)
+1. Prepare 2 cups washed &amp; chopped greens (I used arugula &amp; baby spinach.)
-1. Prepare 1/2 cup minced aliums (I used garlic, shallot & onion)
+1. Prepare 1/2 cup minced aliums (I used garlic, shallot &amp; onion)
 1. Make ready 2 Tb olive oil
 1. Make ready 4 oz salmon filet
 1. Prepare  Salt to taste

-Chef Jason Hill shows you how to make smoked salmon in this episode of "Chef Tips."
-This smoked salmon recipe is a "hot smoked salmon," made by smoking.
+Chef Jason Hill shows you how to make smoked salmon in this episode of &#34;Chef Tips.&#34; This smoked salmon recipe is a &#34;hot smoked salmon,&#34; made by smoking.
 No more dry or over-cooked salmon here!
 See below for more on the advantages of this cooking method.
 Swiss Chard - These colorful greens will cook down to tender underneath the salmon.

 <!--inarticleads2-->

 ##### Steps to make Salmon over cooked greens:

 1. Sauté aliums in olive oil over low heat.
-When soft & fragrant, add greens.
-Place a lid on the pan & allow greens to wilt.
+When soft &amp; fragrant, add greens.
+Place a lid on the pan &amp; allow greens to wilt.
 1. Heat another pan on medium high.
 (I used a well seasoned iron skillet.)
 Use a few drops of olive oil if needed
-1. Stir greens & aliums while fish pan heats.
+1. Stir greens &amp; aliums while fish pan heats.
 1. Place salmon in hot pan, turn heat down to medium.
-Cook 2-4 mins per side depending on thickness of fish & how you like your fish cooked.
+Cook 2-4 mins per side depending on thickness of fish &amp; how you like your fish cooked.
 1. Place greens on plate, fish on top.
 Sprinkle with salt.
 Enjoy
 1. NOTE: Can be doubled, tripled, etc. For each additional portion, cut alium measure in half.